-To bring about sustained change regarding race equality it is recommended that each school / setting nominate a senior leader and a Governor as the leads for race and diversity.
+To bring about sustained change in regard to race equality it is expected that each school / setting nominate a senior leader and a governor/trustee as the leads for race and diversity.

 It is important to consider who is best placed to take on these roles within school, who has the skills to effectively lead and champion whole school change?
 It should not be assumed that the people in these roles must be from a Black heritage or other ethnic minority background.
-There can be strengths in this work being led by someone who has lived experience of some of the challenges faced, however, equally there can be a benefit of someone white leading this work in recognition that it is the responsibility of all staff, and not just those affected by inequality.
+There can be strengths in this work being led by someone who has lived experience of some of the challenges faced, however, equally there can be a benefit of someone of another ethnicity leading this work in recognition that it is the responsibility of all staff, and not just those affected by inequality.